 211 Fishkill Ave.
 (Old Beacon High School)

 To be honest, we don’t know much about Toby - yet.
 Mystery artists are a favorite.
 Well, maybe not a mystery to you.
-Possibly after a visit to his working studio on Rombout Avenue!
+But he remains one to us.
+We’ll fill you in as we learn more - possibly after a visit to his working studio on Rombout Avenue!

 Open Studio Destination